mkishi1221/mkishi1221.github.io/_includes/cv.md

 ## Amutri (November 2022 – Current)

-### Senior Product Manager
+### Product Manager

 Amutri is a cloud-rendered 3D visualisation platform that helps engineering teams present and explore complex technical ideas.
 Users can upload their CAD files and convert them into visually rich real-time rendered 3D Presentations that can be shared across their organisation.

-I lead the product vision at Amutri, serving as the strategic link between engineering, product marketing, and customer-facing teams to ensure alignment across the business.
+I'm responsible for leading the development team at Amutri, serving as the strategic link between engineering, product marketing, and customer-facing teams to ensure alignment across the business.

-I am responsible for:

-- Defining and evolving the product vision and roadmap to align user needs with business objectives.
-- Leading multi-disciplinary teams spanning development, 3D content creation, and product marketing.
-- Driving improvements in deployment speed, release reliability, and operational efficiency by optimizing AWS-based workflows.
-- Designing and building internal tools to enhance infrastructure monitoring, reduce errors, and accelerate support workflows.
-- Owning and maintaining the product knowledge base for internal teams and external users.
-- Overseeing product quality through test strategy design, release validation, and ongoing performance monitoring.
-- Leading R&D efforts into next-generation 3D interaction, including the integration of natural language processing and real-time graphics technologies.

-Most recently, we completed a successful pilot with Rolls-Royce SMR and have since onboarded multiple teams onto the Amutri platform.

-Here's a short video of the product:

-<p><iframe src="https://www.youtube.com/embed/a6egHqd2qzU" frameborder="0" allowfullscreen></iframe></p>

-### Product Manager (October 2023 – March 2025)

-Led cross-functional teams, drove product innovation, and supported business development efforts.
-Played a key role in scaling the team, launching new features, and working directly with customers and partners to validate and expand the product offering.

-- I led and grew the development team across engineering and 3D content creation.
-Responsible for hiring, product strategy, design process, and day-to-day execution and delivery.
+- I led the development team across frontend, backend, Unreal Engine and 3D content creation.
+Responsible for development strategy, design process, and day-to-day execution and delivery.
 - Spearheaded the design and launch of core features including Secure Sharing, Guided Tours, and Smart Insights — directly enabling a six-figure pilot with Rolls-Royce SMR.
 - Led customer onboarding and insight gathering with enterprise partners such as Rolls-Royce SMR and AtkinsRéalis.
-- Defined and managed product requirements, user research, and documentation for both internal teams and external stakeholders.
+- Defined and managed product requirements, user research, and owning the product knowledge base for internal teams and external users.
 - Directed product marketing initiatives including website development, sales collateral, and investor presentations.
-- Represented Amutri at industry events and maintained direct engagement with investors and strategic partners.
+- Designing and building internal data science tools to enhance infrastructure monitoring, reduce errors, and accelerate support workflows.
+- Overseeing product quality through test strategy design, release validation, and ongoing performance monitoring.
+- Leading R&D efforts into next-generation 3D interaction, including the integration of natural language processing and real-time graphics technologies.

 Additionally, I represented Amutri at the [Cornwall Angel Network launch](https://www.business-live.co.uk/professional-services/banking-finance/cornwall-angel-network-aims-boost-29057545){: .cv_link target="_blank" } at Falmouth University — a press-covered event highlighting regional tech innovation.
 Attendees included Stephen Welton (Chair, British Business Bank), Meg Salt (The FSE Group), and Professor Emma Hunt (Vice-Chancellor, Falmouth University).